emckay/liarc_static_pages/decision_market_example.md

 |Alice   |100         |1000        |0                      |0                      |
 |Bob     |100         |1000        |0                      |0                      |

 [^1]: The PPS price does not have to be much higher to convince LIARC to adopt the proposal.
-If the proposal seems likely to be adopted soon, the price of actual PS will converge to the price of the PPS.
+If the proposal seems likely to be adopted soon, the price of actual PS will converge to the PPS price.